CityofToronto/bdit_data-sources/volumes/scoot/README.md

 ###Database Organization
 ####Site
-The ASTRID database is organised by site which means the location for which the data is collected.
-Sites are one of several types:
+The ASTRID database is organised by site, which is the location where data is collected.
+There are several types of sites:

 1. An **area** represents a whole cell.
-Because data can be collected for more than one cell, there may be more than one area.
+There are currently three areas defind (A01, A02 and A03) whcih correspond to (_fill in_).
-2. A **region** is a SCOOT region, or an equivalent for a non-SCOOT data source.
+2. A **region** is a SCOOT region, which referes to a single coordination/control area.
+Currently 72 regions are defined.
 3. A **node** is a SCOOT node, or an equivalent for a non-SCOOT data source.
 4. A **stage** is a SCOOT stage, or an equivalent for a non-SCOOT data source.
 5. A **link** is a SCOOT link, or an equivalent for a non-SCOOT data source.